kuzzleio/documentation/src/api/1/controller-memory-storage/sdiffstore/index.md

 ## Response

-Return the number of elements stored in the resulting set.
+Returns the number of elements stored in the resulting set.

 ```javascript
 {